Woods Cree: Demographics

 In 1982 SIL (Summer Institute for Languages) found that the population of Woods Cree speakers was 35,000 people.
 More recently the University of Regina has documented that of the approximately 75,000 speakers of Cree across in Canada, 20,000 of them live in Saskatchewan, which is the main area where Woods Cree is spoken.
 Not only is this finding much less than the 1982 statistic, but this estimation accounts for all types of spoken Cree, not just Woods Cree spoken in Saskatchewan - but note that the Woods Cree spoken outside of Saskatchewan is not accounted for in this statistic.
 According to the 2016 Canadian Census there were 1,840 individuals who identified Woods Cree as their mother tongue, and 2,665 individuals who said they had some knowledge of Woods Cree.
 There were also 64,050 people who identified a non-specified dialect of Cree as their mother tongue, and 86,115 who said they had some knowledge of a non-specified dialect of Cree.
 Some of those individuals could be Woods Cree speakers.

 Official Status

 Woods Cree is not an official language of any country.
 Speakers of Woods Cree live in and around the northern, forested area of Manitoba and Saskatchewan.

 Phonology

 Like other western Cree languages and dialects, Woods Cree only contains seventeen different phonemes.
 This is a fairly small phonemic inventory for a language; for example, Canadian English distinguishes thirty-eight phonemes.
-The following phonemes can be found in western Cree languages and dialects: /a, â, c, ê, h, i, î, k, m, n, o, ô, p, s, t, w, y/.
-Woods Cree differs only in merging /ê/ with /î/ (and thus decreasing the vowel inventory by one down to six distinct vowels) but adding "th" (/ð/) as the reflex of Proto-Algonquian *r (and thus maintaining a distinct phoneme that the other Western dialects have lost).
+The following phonemes can be found in western Cree languages and dialects: a, â /aː/, c, ê /eː/, h, i, î /iː/, k, m, n, o, ô /oː/, p, s, t, w, y /j/.
+Woods Cree differs only in merging ê with î (and thus decreasing the vowel inventory by one down to six distinct vowels) but adding "th" /ð/ as the reflex of Proto-Algonquian *r (and thus maintaining a distinct phoneme that the other Western dialects have lost).